Oct 20, 2025 Chinenye Ozowara

 What are the steps to successful stakeholder management

-2. Analysis: Assess stakeholders using multi-dimensional criteria such as power, interest, urgency, legitimacy, and potential for coalition-building, as emphasized by the Salience Model and current stakeholder mapping research.
-Consider stakeholder sentiment and organizational dynamics, not just static categories.
+Assess stakeholders using multi-dimensional criteria such as power, interest, urgency, legitimacy, and potential for coalition-building, as emphasized by the Salience Model and current stakeholder mapping research.
+Look beyond static categories to understand motivations, who influences whom, and how positions might shift as the project evolves.

-4. Develop engagement strategies: Tailor communication channels, frequency, and content based on stakeholder preferences uncovered through surveys or rapid interviews.
-Advanced strategies include establishing advisory panels, involving stakeholders in co-design and decision-making, and using scenario planning to address opposing interests, approaches validated by public sector and corporate case studies.
+Tailor communication channels, frequency, and content based on stakeholder preferences uncovered through surveys or rapid interviews.
+Advanced strategies include establishing advisory panels, involving stakeholders in co-design and decision-making, and using scenario planning to address opposing interests, approaches validated by public sector and corporate case studies

-5. Implementation: Deploy engagement actions, documenting all interactions and agreements in a stakeholder engagement platform.
-Recent studies highlight using digital collaboration tools and transparent dashboards for real-time tracking and trust-building.
+Deploy engagement actions, documenting all interactions and agreements in a stakeholder engagement platform.
+Recent studies highlight the use of digital collaboration tools and transparent dashboards for real-time tracking and trust-building.

 What is a stakeholder management strategy?